Any Wisconsin resident is eligible for a library card. Getting a free library card is easy and allows you to do the following:

 Once you have your card, it will need to be updated every year around your birthday.
 We just need verification that your information (address, phone number, email) has not changed during the previous year.
 To update your card, please contact the library via email, phone or in person.

-Card Application form (PDF format - fill-in form)
+Card Application form (PDF format - fill-in and print out or print out and fill in by hand)